-My gratitude also goes to Professor Anthony K. Edusei, Head of Department (HEPD) and all the lecturers and staff of Department of Health Education, Promotion Disability studies, School of Public Health, KNUST, for their support to my successful completion of my course.
+My gratitude also goes to Professor Anthony K. Edusei, Head of Department (HEP) and all the lecturers and staff of Department of Health Education and Promotion, School of Public Health, KNUST, for their support to my successful completion of my course.